Jimmy Nail: Television

 In 1982 Nail's partner, Miriam, encouraged him to audition for a television show, and although he had no experience as an actor, he won the role of "Oz" Osborne in the BAFTA-nominated Auf Wiedersehen, Pet, an ITV comedy drama about UK construction workers working abroad.
 After a slow beginning in 1983, ratings reached 17 million.
 He also appeared in the second series, which aired for 13 weeks in 1986.

 In 1989 Nail and Ian la Frenais began work on an idea which became the BBC television drama series Spender.
-Spender ran for three series, totalling 22 hours, airing from 1990–1992, and included a 2-hour Christmas special in 1993.
+Spender ran for three series, totalling 22 hours, airing from 1990 to 1992, and included a 2-hour Christmas special in 1993.
 Ratings stayed around 14 million throughout the series' run.

 In 1994 Nail created, executive produced, wrote and starred in the BBC television drama series Crocodile Shoes.
 Originally conceived as a single film for BBC2, the series ran on BBC1 for two series over 13 hours.
 The series averaged around 9 million viewers per episode.
 The show's eponymous album went on to sell over one million copies.

 In 2000, he began work on reviving the Auf Wiedersehen, Pet series, this time for the BBC.
 It was filmed in Middlesbrough and Arizona in 2001 and aired in 2002, with audience figures of 12.9 million.
 The series was BAFTA-nominated.
 Another series saw the team travel to Havana, and the final two-hour instalment, set in Laos, broadcast over Christmas 2004 attracting over seven million viewers.

 In 2008, Nail created and starred as Phil Parker in Parents of the Band, a six-episode series on BBC1, broadcast between November 2008 and January 2009.
 The series revolved around a group of teenagers who formed a band just for their own enjoyment, and their parents, who expected them to be the next Led Zeppelin.
 Ratings were disappointing, around three million viewers.